davmcgregor/commerce-product-listing/README.md

 - Obtain pixel accurate wireframes from the UX team, especially for responsive views;
 - Write a flex-fallback into the CSS to ensure maximum browser support;
 - Seek further guidance from the project owner/manager about the filter functionality e.g. should filtered results be searchable?
 Should search results be filterable?
-- Make further design decisions based on how to fetch cars from an external API e.g. factoring in async calls and the size of responses;
+- Make further design decisions based on how to fetch products from an external API e.g. factoring in async calls and the size of responses;
 - Write more tests to improve coverage.